 - Be "genuine and personable" on social media.
 Try to sell, and people will ignore you.
 They're practiced and good at it.
 (Just think of how easily you tune out ads and messages of all sorts when you are online.)

 - Be responsive.
 When people complain or leave feedback of any kind, be ready to respond.
 Right then.
 If not, you will quickly come across as insincere.

 Gallup also stresses the importance of compelling content, but that may be a different discussion.
 You can think you have the best content, but with the wrong relationships to people, it will fall flat.
 With the right relationships, you'll find your way to good content because you will find it important to do so.

 It also helps to remember that surveys, even with large numbers of respondents, aren't revealed wisdom.
-There are some questions, such as asking people how much they would pay for a product or what motivates them, in which the results may be far different from reality.
+There are some questions, such as those asking people how much they would pay for a product or what motivates them, to which the answers may be far different from reality.
 People often lie, particularly to themselves.